 3. Turning each day over to Spirit

+I talked about surrender above, and it’s important to know that surrender is not a one-time thing.
 Surrender is a daily practice.
 Sometimes it’s a moment-to-moment practice.
-When I gave my Super Soul Sessions talk earlier this year, I shared my 5 steps to spiritual surrender.
+When I gave my SuperSoul Sessions talk in 2017, I shared my 5 steps to spiritual surrender.
 Step 1 is to take your hands off the wheel through prayer.

 One powerful prayer is what’s known as the Acceptance Prayer.
 This prayer is found in The Big Book of Alcoholics Anonymous.
 I turn to it when I find myself struggling with acceptance and surrender:

 …And acceptance is the answer to all my problems today.
 When I am disturbed, it is because I find some person, place, thing or situation — some fact of my life — unacceptable to me and I can find no serenity until I accept that person, place, thing or situation as being exactly the way it is supposed to be at this moment.
 Nothing, absolutely nothing happens in God’s world by mistake.

 You can simply say a short prayer every morning or anytime you find yourself trying to control outcomes.
 You might say, “Today I surrender my goals and plans to the care of the Universe.
 I offer up my agenda and accept spiritual guidance.”